arnoson/very-simple-ajax/README.md

 ## Progress Bar

-Very Simple Links doesn't render a progress bar but provides you with everything to easily implement your own.
+Very Simple Ajax doesn't render a progress bar but provides you with everything to easily implement your own.

 Note: you have to include the progress bar element in every page.